From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 rule_dir='/usr/local/scheck/rules.d'

-# ##(required) output of the check result, support local file or remote http server
+# ##(required) output of the check results, supports local files or remote HTTP servers

 # ##localfile: file:///your/file/path